2018 IIHF World U18 Championship Division II

-The 2018 IIHF U18 World Championship Division II were two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The 2018 IIHF U18 World Championship Division II was two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
 The Division II A and Division II B tournaments represent the fourth and the fifth tier of the IIHF World U18 Championship.

 Division II A

 The Division II A tournament was played in Tallinn, Estonia, from 1 to 7 April 2018.